-Diane Hessan is a successful entrepreneur, marketer and author.
-She is the Founder and CEO of Communispace, a leading next-generation market research company “with a Blue Chip client list that would make a Madison Avenue giant jealous,” according to Advertising Age.
-A pioneer in creating online communities to help over 130 global corporations generate consumer insights, Diane helped found Communispace in 1999 – when no one knew what social media was — and hasn’t looked back.
+She is also the Founder and Chairman of Communispace, a leading next-generation market research company “with a Blue Chip client list that would make a Madison Avenue giant jealous,” according to Advertising Age.
+A pioneer in creating online communities to help nearly 300 global corporations generate consumer insights, Diane helped found Communispace in 1999 – when no one knew what social media was — and hasn’t looked back.

 In addition to the Tufts Board, Diane also serves on the board of Panera, the Advertising Research Foundation, and Horizons for Homeless Children.